 Does information about a report remain private?

-In all complaints of sexual misconduct, sexual violence, and gender discrimination, all parties will be informed of the outcome.
 The University also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in a Combined Annual Security and Safety Report of campus crime statistics.
 This statistical report does not include personally identifiable information.

 What if I do not want to pursue an investigation?